 - Anti-depression medicines including MAOIs (monoamine oxidase inhibitors)

 Do not administer Qelbree if patients are allergic to viloxazine or any of the other ingredients in Qelbree.
-See the end of the Medication Guide for a complete list of ingredients in Qelbree.
+You can direct your patients to the Medication Guide for a complete list of ingredients in Qelbree.

 Do not administer Qelbree if patients also take a medicine called a monoamine oxidase inhibitor (e.g., isocarboxazid, phenelzine, selegiline, tranylcypromine).

-Qelbree can be taken with or without food, whole or sprinkled entire contents onto a teaspoonful of applesauce and all consumed within 2 hours.
-Capsules and their contents should not be cut, crushed, chewed.1
+Qelbree can be taken with or without food, whole, or the entire contents can be sprinkled over a spoonful (teaspoon or tablespoon) of soft food (pudding or applesauce).
+Consume the entire pudding mixture within 15 minutes or the applesauce mixture within 2 hours, without chewing.
+Do not store for future use.
+Capsules and their contents should not be cut, crushed, or chewed.1,2

 100 mg: yellow, opaque body and cap (printed “SPN” on the cap, “100” on the body)1